 When Tyson got injured, Judy wanted to show him compassion.
 His tear was bad though.
 When she took him to the vet he was only using three legs to walk.
 Without doing an X-ray or an MRI the vet knew he’d torn his CCL- and that the damage was significant.
 He recommended surgery, but Judy resisted.
 Tyson was older and overweight- clocking in at 93 pounds.
 She thought surgery would be too much for him.
 They agreed to try medication first to see if that might help him out.

 Judy had done some online research on orthotic braces for dogs.
-She asked her vet if they could try a brace along with the pain medication.
+She asked her vet if they could try a Custom Dog Knee Brace along with the pain medication.

 He told her that braces don’t work.